 Breast implant removal/replacement is performed using intravenous sedation or general anesthesia.
-Dr. Cohn or Dr. Anderson will determine which type of anesthesia will be the best option for you during your consultation.
+Dr. Cohn will determine which type of anesthesia will be the best option for you during your consultation.

 Incisions are made in inconspicuous areas to minimize visible scarring.
-You and our doctors will discuss which incision options are appropriate for your surgery.
+You and Dr. Cohn will discuss which incision options are appropriate for your surgery.
 Incisions will vary based on implant type, the degree of enlargement, anatomy, and patient-surgeon preference.

 Capsular contracture correction and implant replacement technique:

 - Performed to address scar tissue that has formed and tightened around an existing breast implant.

 - The capsule and implant are removed from the pocket and a new implant is inserted.

 - In certain cases, a new pocket is created to insert the new implant while leaving the prior capsule behind.